robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 Divide and Conquer works by dividing the problem into sub-problems, conquer each sub-problem recursively and combine these solutions.
 ## Examples
 [Maximum Subarray](/computer-science/algorithms/algorithmic-problems/maximum-subarray) - Find the contiguous subarray that has the largest sum.
-# Pointer Algorithms
+# Two Pointer Algorithms
 Algorithms that take advantage of the structure of data, using pointers, to calculate something.

 ## Examples
 [Detect Loop in Linked List (Floyd's Cycle Detection Algorithm](/computer-science/algorithms/algorithmic-problems/detect-loop-in-linked-list) - Uses two pointers, moving through a linked list at different speeds, to detect a loop.
 # Backtracking